dariyush/Entity-Matcher-Using-Spacy-Language-Models/README.md

-# Entity Matcher Using Natral Language Processing
+# Entity Matcher Using Language Models

 # Installation:
 Open a command window prompt in administrator mode.
 Then;